peterheard01/logic-room/_posts/2016-2-3-my-first-ever-blog.md

 ---
 layout: post
-title: I am the first ever blog
+title: My First Ever Blog
 author: Pete Heard
 excerpt: Next you can update your site name, avatar and other options using the Next you can update your site name, avatar and ...
 thumbnail: 404.jpg